 Here are some examples to spark your thoughts.
-Also, look through our blog for more ideas.
+Also, look through our blog posts for more ideas.

 Do you want to strengthen your relationship with certain family members or friends?